christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **5.3.1 Ptolemy XII Auletes aka Mark Antony aka Mithridates VI Eupator**

+The throne name of Ptolemy Philometer was Ir-maat-en-amun-re.
+This
+    would strengthen the word play between the names Philo-meter, Mithra-dates, and Matthath-ius.
+(The Egyptian Maat-en transliterates to the Hebrew Mattan/Mattath and the name "metor" transliterates into Parthian Mithra).
+Philometer then corresponds to Mithradates of Parthia and Mattathius the Hasmonean.
+(Mattath is the Hebrew feminine form of Mattan).\

-One name that shows up in the family trees of all the people listed above is Simon Boethus who I identify as (king/Tetrarch) Ptolemy (Alexander) bar Menneus aka Simon Magus.
+He was also likely Simon Boethus who I identify as (king/Tetrarch) Ptolemy (Alexander) bar Menneus aka Simon Magus.
 The name Boethus comes from Sabazios which is a translation of Zeus (Jupiter to the Romans) in the dialect and tradition of Phrygians and Thracians of Anatolia.
 Ma'nu is